StudioEtrange/tango/README.md

     TANGO_SERVICES_ENTRYPOINT_SECONDARY=ombi medusa sabnzbd
     ```

+### Ports

+#### Random free port

+* With `--freeport` option the port associated with each entrypoints will be randomly choosen among free TCP ports.
+This option override any other entrypoint ports defined with variables from shell or env files.

+* Any variables values ending with `_PORT` will be excluded from the free TCP ports. (including direct access port, see below)

+    ```
+    ./tango --add firefox --domain=mydomain.org --freeport up
+    ```

+* `--freeport` will allocate free ports of entrypoint each times a service is started with `up` or `restart` command.
+These ports are saved in an internal file.
+When using `info` command `--freeport` will read ports from previously backup ones.

+    ```
+    ./tango --add firefox --domain=mydomain.org --freeport info
+    ```

-### Direct access port for debuging purpose
+#### Direct access port

-* For debugging, you can declare a direct access HTTP port to the service without using traefik with variables `*_DIRECT_ACCESS_PORT`.
-The first port declared as exposed in docker-compose file is mapped to its value.
+* For various purpose like debugging, you can declare a direct access HTTP port to the service to bypass traefik ang get directly to the service with variables `*_DIRECT_ACCESS_PORT`.
+The first port declared as `expose` in docker-compose file is mapped to its value.

     * access directly throuh http://host:7777
     ```